HenryBiko/HenryBiko/README.md

 * Support the standardization, customization, and development mechanisms to ingest, analyze, validate, normalize and clean data for analytical models.

-* Developed custom solutions to address specific data quality requests, e.g an automated weekly report in a given data feed
+* Developed custom solutions to address specific data quality requests, e.g, an automated weekly report in a given data feed

 * Analyzed data using Python to derive insights and identify new growth opportunities.